felix-schindler/com/src/routes/about/docs/getting-started/+page.md

   ┣ 📂 about - Pages with access for everyone
   ┃ ┣ 📂 auth - Login form
   ┃ ┃ ┣ 📂 forget - Forgot password form
+  ┃ ┃ ┣ 📂 logout - Logging out the authenticated user
   ┃ ┃ ┗ 📂 register - Quiz for new customers
   ┃ ┣ 📂 contact - Contact form
   ┃ ┣ 📂 ctf - Current CTF page
+  ┃ ┣ 📂 docs - These docs ; All pages are written in Markdown
-  ┃ ┣ 📂 imprint - Impressum nach `§5 TMG`
+  ┃ ┣ 📂 imprint - Impressum nach `§5 TMG` (german law)
   ┃ ┣ 📂 privacy - Privacy policy (always has to be up-to-date!)
   ┃ ┣ 📂 team - Team showcase
-  ┃ ┣ 📂 docs - Access for Admins only; All pages are written in Markdown ┃ ┗ 📜 +page - General home page
+  ┃ ┗ 📜 +page - General home page
   ┗ 📂 app - Access for authenticated users only
     ┣ 📂 status - Status page for the products of the customer